 Most of the advanced features can be accessed on the web interface and this include the AiProtection Antivirus function.
 It is powered by TrendMicro database and ASUS is throwing in a free lifetime subscription.
 The Antivirus is able to block harmful and virus infected websites from being accessed.

-The ZenWiFi AX comes with all the standard USB functions you would expect from a flagship level ASUS routers.
+The ZenWiFi XT8 comes with all the standard USB functions you would expect from a flagship level ASUS routers.
 It can also perform dual-WAN with load balancing.

 Closing Thoughts

-The best part of the ZenWiFi AX is the great performance and the versatility of the device.
-It is probably one of the fastest if not the best Wi-Fi systems I have tested in terms of overall performance.
+The best part of the ZenWiFi XT8 is the excellent performance and the versatility of the device.
+It can support up to 800Mbps on the mesh node reliably under optimal conditions.
 Besides, it has 3 LAN ports which is really useful in a lot of situations.
 Not to mention ASUSWRT is a really robust firmware with a ton of features enthusiasts will enjoy.

 ASUS ZenWiFi AX (XT8)